 Catalina has some of the clearest water in California and combined with the calm and protected waters of Avalon bay, the Casino Point Dive park is one of the best areas to snorkel in Southern California.
 The Casino Point Dive Park is a marine sanctuary protected by the State of California.
 Immediately upon entering the water you will see abundant and colorful sea life.

 Descanso beach, located within easy walking distance from Avalon Bay, is a great place to kayak and paddle board.
 The beach offers reasonable rentals and easy beach access along with great facilities.
 This eastern facing bay provides crystal clear water that is protected from the waves and wind of the Pacific ocean.

 Hint! - The exception is when the Los Angeles area is experiencing strong Santa Ana winds form the east.
 This can often cause high waves and wind that blows from east to west, directly into Avalon bay.
-Usually these winds occur in the spring months of February and March and in the fall during September and October so please check the Catalina weather forecast before your trip.
+Usually these winds occur in the spring months of February and March and in the fall during September and October.

 Descanso beach is also a great place to just relax on the sand and soak up the west coast sunshine.

 Photo Above: Taking a break outside the buoy line about 200 yards off of Descanso beach on a beautiful Catalina September day.

 If you like zip lines, this one is definitely one to experience.
 The trip starts out at an elevation of about 500 feet and takes you through Descanso canyon via five separate zip lines covering about three-quarters of a mile at up to 45 mph.
 The longest run being about 1100 feet.